Explore type dependency diagram

 dotPeek allows you to visually study how types depend on each other in your solution.
-In the type dependency diagram, you can add any number of types from different projects or compiled assemblies and visualize different kinds of dependencies between them.
+You can add any number of types from different projects or compiled assemblies to the type dependency diagram and study different kinds of dependencies between them.

 There are several ways to build a new type dependency diagram:

-Set the caret anywhere in the code viewer, and choose Inspect This command ( press Ctrl+Shift+Alt+A), and then choose Show Type Dependency Diagram.in the main menu or invoke the
+Set the caret anywhere in the code viewer, and choose Inspect This command ( press Control+Shift+Alt+A), and then choose Show Type Dependency Diagram.in the main menu or invoke the

 In this case, all types from the file are added to the diagram, and aggregation, usage, and inheritance dependencies are visualized.